voroshkov/Chorus-RF-Laptimer/README.md

 1. Connect HC-06 -> USB-UART Adapter -> PC
 2. Open Arduino IDE, set adapter's COM port, run Serial Monitor
-3. Send command: "AT+BAUD8" (module replies "OK115200")
+3. Send command:
+    - old modules: "AT+BAUD8" (module replies "OK115200")
+    - new modules: "AT+UART=115200,0,0"

-You might also like to change BT device name and default PIN (which is "1234") using commands "AT+NAMEdevicename" and "AT+PINxxxx" respectively.
+You might also like to change BT device name and default PIN (which is "1234") using commands "AT+NAMEdevicename" and "AT+PINxxxx" respectively (or "AT+NAME=new_name" in new firmware versions).

 <a name="wifi-module-setup"></a>
 ### WiFi module setup